samobeng14Dev/health-check-service/README.md

 2. Visit `http://127.0.0.1:8000/admin/`
 3. Log in with your credentials

+## NB
+Initially, both Swagger and the admin UI shows no results unless you manually trigger health checks via shell.
+This is due to the view relying on previously saved results without automatically running fresh checks.

+Run the code below to handle that: from health_check.services import check_all_active_endpoints results = check_all_active_endpoints() print(results)

+---

+## Django Admin Setup
-Add endpoints to monitor in the Endpoints section.
+1. Add endpoints to monitor in the Endpoints section.

-Configure each endpoint with a name and URL.
+2. Configure each endpoint with a name and URL.
+3. Select Run health check for selected endpoints and click Go
+4. Navigate to Health check section to see your checks

 ## 📡 API Usage
 GET http://127.0.0.1:8000/health/v1/health/